PceramechobitS/Helps_PSR/SettingUP/Git/README.md

 > ✅ `git fetch` is safe — it never changes your local work.

+> ✅ Store images inside the repo and link using relative paths.

 > ✅ **Relative paths work only *inside* a repository, not to the repository itself.**

 | Want to link to | Use |Example